-We have a tid bit of FOMO, especially with how she shines in the heavy choreographed music video.
-Gimme that diamond look, girl.
+Watch how she shines in the music video.
+Gimme that look girl.

 2. Miguel - Pineapple Skies

-From Miguel’s fourth studio album War and Leisure comes the R&B gold, Pineapple Skies.
+From Miguel’s fourth studio album, War and Leisure, comes the R&B gold, Pineapple Skies.
 The track is sweet and yet, very sultry.
-Miguel’s iconic and unique voice transcends what R&B is today.
-It has a classic sound, but you know it the feels of the now.
-This specific song has not being released as a single (as of yet), but it has caught popularity with many fans on social media.
+Miguel’s iconic and unique voice transcends a majority of what R&B is today (on the men’s side).
+He always has a very classic sound, but knows exactly how to feel in ‘the now’.
+This specific track caught popularity with many fans on social media.
 Pineapple Skies is about positivity and looking forward to the future.
-He is singing to his love and wants her to know he’s got everything covered,
+He is singing to his love and wants her to know he’s got everything covered:

-Miguel is known for his sexual lyrics, where this song has plenty of sexy innuendo.
-“Pineapple Skies” can mean many things and it is up to your own interpretation.
+Miguel is known for his sexual lyrics and this song has plenty of sexy innuendos.
+“Pineapple Skies”, can mean many things and it is up to your own interpretation.

-Basically, all of Miguel’s songs are comfortable tunes in the R&B sphere, which keeps us all coming back for more.
-War and Liesure is surely his best yet!
+All of Miguel’s songs are comfortable tunes in the R&B sphere, and keeps us all coming back for more.
+War and Liesure is surely his best album, yet!
 Other notable tracks include: Caramelo Duro (feat.
 Kali Uchis) and Banana Clip.
 Take a look at MUZE MONDAZE Week 10 for another selected Miguel single from War and Leisure.

 3. Darren Criss - I Don’t Mind

-Singer turned up-incoming actor and San Francisco native Darren Criss, recently released a new EP by the name of Homework.
-The EP is very much like Darren - lots of guitar and beautifully honest lyrics.
-I Don’t Mind is personal favorite; a love song to his love (Criss is very recently engaged, congrats!), that no matter what else anyone has to say, he loves her infinitely:
+Singer turned up-incoming actor and San Francisco native, Mr. Darren Criss, recently released a new EP by the name of Homework.
+The EP is very much like Criss’ style - guitar centered and beautifully, honest lyrics.
+I Don’t Mind is our personal favorite; a love song for her lover; Criss was recently engaged; no matter what else anyone has to say, he clearly loves her infinitely:

 “Darling, I don't mind

-After this EP, we hope for Darren to explore a little more deeper into his indie style, but until then we appreciate his music and his role in American Crime Story: Assassination of Gianni Versace, which you can catch our live Tweets during the airing of each show ever Wednesday evening at 7pm PT.
-He’s definitely already on his way to going somewhere!
+After this EP, we hope for Darren to explore a little more deeper into his indie style, but until then we appreciate this EP and his leading role in American Crime Story: Assassination of Gianni Versace, which you can catch our live Tweets during the airing of each show, Wednesday evening at 7pm PT.

 Other notable tracks from Homework include: Foolish Thing, and Going Nowhere.